Numberblocks

-Numberblocks is a British animated television programme for preschoolers that debuted on CBeebies on 23 January 2017.
+Numberblocks is a British animated television series for preschoolers that debuted on CBeebies on 23 January 2017.
 The programme was created by Joe Elliot and produced by Alphablocks Ltd with Blue Zoo.
-It was commissioned by the British Broadcasting Corporation, with Larkshead Media and Learning Resources holding merchandising rights.
+It was commissioned by the BBC, with Larkshead Media and Learning Resources holding merchandising rights.

-The show follows the Numberblocks, block characters who represent numbers.
-They live in Numberland and embark on adventures relating to mathematical concepts.
+The show follows the Numberblocks, characters made of blocks who represent numbers.
+They live on a fictional planet called Numberland and embark on adventures relating to mathematical concepts.
 In 2017, the show was nominated for a BAFTA award in the "Learning" category.

 Premise

-Numberblocks follows the adventures of block characters in Numberland, each named after a number, and made up of the equivalent number of blocks.
+Numberblocks follows the adventures of sentient, colourful block characters in Numberland, each representing and named after a number, and made up of the equivalent number of blocks.
 A black floating number, called a Numberling, appears above their heads to show their value.
-When one block hops on top of another, they transform into a different character to make a new number.
-Many of the numbers have styles and personalities associated with their numbers (One is brave and independent, Seven is rainbow-coloured and lucky, Eight has octopus-like tentacles, etc.)
+When one block hops on top of another, they combine into a different character to make a new number.
+Many of the numbers have styles and personalities associated with their numbers (One is brave and independent, Four loves squares as he is a square number, Seven is rainbow-coloured and lucky due to the superstition behind that number, Eight has octopus-like tentacles as octopuses have 8 tentacles, Eleven loves football as a football team has 11 players, etc.).

 The show helps toddlers and young kids learn numeracy skills, especially how to count and do simple maths.
-Integer concepts such as even vs. odd, and factoring are discussed and explored.
-More sophisticated ideas are also explored in later episodes such as comparison, square numbers, and triangular numbers (known as "Step Squads") as well as counting using binary numbers.
+Integer concepts such as even and odd numbers, and factoring are discussed and explored.
+More sophisticated ideas are also explored in later episodes such as comparison, square numbers thanks to Four, and triangular numbers (known as "Step Squads" in the series) thanks to Fifteen, as well as counting using binary numbers thanks to Sixty-Four's inventions.

-Development
+Production

 Kay Benbow of BBC Studios commissioned Numberblocks as an animated series for children aged 3–6 to be developed by Essex production company Blue Zoo.
 The production was made in partnership with the National Centre for Excellence in the Teaching of Mathematics (NCETM) to complement the Alphablocks series.
 Created by Joe Elliot, the series was made to give children a deep understanding of how numbers work.
 Elliot wanted to visually show the concepts of maths in a way no other number series had, as he thought many people struggled with how the subject is taught.
 In October 2018, Aardman Animations' international sales and acquisitions arm acquired the distribution rights to the show, along with Alphablocks.